-The number of private universities operating in Africa is growing, and the sector is generating a groundswell of interest amongst investors.
-In 1960 there were seven private universities in Africa, according to a 2012 statement by Professor Olugbemiro Jegede, secretary general of the Association of African Universities.
-By 1990 there were 27, and by 2006 some 22% of student enrolment on the continent was at private institutions, he said.
+The number of private universities operating in Africa is growing, and the sector is generating a groundswell of interest among investors.
+In 1960 there were seven private universities in Africa, according to a 2012 statement by Professor Olugbemiro Jegede, secretary-general of the Association of African Universities.
+By 1990 there were 27, and by 2006 about 22% of student enrolment on the continent was at private institutions, he said.
 The African Leadership University plans to build a network of 25 universities across Africa in the next 25 to 30 years that will educate 250,000 students at any one time, one of its founders, Fred Swaniker told the website howwemadeitinafrica.com last December.
 A campus opened in Mauritius last year, and others are to follow in Rwanda and Nigeria between 2017 and 2019.
-Another private university on the continent is Lancaster University in Ghana, a “branch campus” of the UK institution supported by Trans National Education (TNE), which runs a Dubai based educational foundation.
+Another private university on the continent is Lancaster University in Ghana, a “branch campus” of the UK institution supported by Trans National Education (TNE), which runs a Dubai-based educational foundation.

 To be effective, private universities will need to be subjected to public regulation and monitoring, says Professor Hornsby.
 He points to Nigeria where “numerous institutions that operate a pay-to-play model do not adhere to any standard of quality”.
 If governments across the continent permit private universities to be established, they will need to commit to establishing a robust monitoring and evaluation framework to protect the integrity of the system, he says.
 Mr Wahi argues that private universities can play an important role in raising the continent’s educational profile if they are seen as complementary to public institutions, rather than as in competition with them.
 “Governments have limited resources,” he says.
 “By sharing responsibilities with the private sector, governments will be able to better use their own resources.”